-Many parents want to read what they consider to be "Classic Children's Books.”
-In doing so, they turn to books from the nineteenth century.
-I've created a list of 10 books from that period which go beyond the more well-known names like Alice, Jo March or Tom Sawyer and Huck.
+Many parents want to read what they consider to be "Classic Children's Books."
+These 19th century children's books are certainly classic!
+It is rather difficult to make a list of 19th century books that you haven't heard of.
+After all, there are only so many 100+ year old books that are still worth reading to your children!
+That said, I have left off the major contenders.
+So, I've created a list of 10 books from the 1800s which go beyond well-known names like Alice, Jo March or Tom Sawyer and Huck.

-It's possible that some children (and parents, too) will find the syntax and vocabulary of older books a little more challenging than their contemporary counterparts.
-If you find that to be the case here are a few tips to get you started:
+It's likely that most children (and parents, too) will find the syntax and vocabulary of older books a little more challenging than their contemporary counterparts.
+Here are a few tips to help you get over that hurdle:

 - Start with an adventure book.
 You might notice that my list is heavy on adventure and fairy tales: Verne, Stevenson, Kipling, for example.
 That is because I think these books are especially suited to appeal to today's children.
 The language, vocabulary and sentence structure may be unfamiliar to children used to contemporary children's literature, but an exciting, suspenseful plot can help to overcome that hurdle.